-- Tests required before undergoing the surgery are complete Blood Count, Chest X-Ray, Electrocardiogram, Urinalysis, and a Chemistry Panel.
+- Tests required before undergoing the surgery are a complete Blood Count, Chest X-Ray, Electrocardiogram, Urinalysis, and a Chemistry Panel.

-- Gastric Bypass Surgery Costs in India are affordable and quality-oriented.
+- Gastric Bypass Surgery Costs in India is affordable and quality-oriented.
 For the last few years, India has become a demanding destination for various cosmetic treatments and gastric bypass remains one of the top treatments.